-We have been involved in the industrial hemp industry since early 2014.
+Our company has been involved in the industrial hemp industry since early 2014.
 In November of that year, APA principal Zev Paiss founded the Rocky Mountain Hemp Association.
-Within six months, our firm was serving as a national resource for hemp farmers, processors, businesses, elected officials and policymakers across the U.S. In 2015 Zev created the National Hemp Association (NHA) and served as the NHA Executive Director through September 2016.
-Currently, Zev is now focused on helping hemp businesses to build their hemp supply chain.
+Within six months, our firm was serving as a national resource for hemp farmers, processors, businesses, elected officials and policymakers across the U.S. In 2015, Zev created the National Hemp Association visit web page(NHA) and served as the NHA Executive Director through September 2016.
+Currently, Zev is a national hemp consultant and educator helping hemp businesses build the U.S. click at this pagehemp supply chain.

 • Guide businesses on how best to enter the industry and prosper.

 • Understand emerging trends, advanced technologies, and opportunities in the hemp supply chain.

 • Serve as a broker to introduce companies to industry leaders and obtain dependable ongoing product supply.